yig/GMU-CS425/README.md

 ```
 // A vertex buffer containing a textured square.
+const struct {
+    // position
+    float x, y;
+    // texcoords
+    float u, v;
-const float vertices[] = {
+} vertices[] = {
-    // positions      // texcoords
+      // position       // texcoords
-    -1.0f,  -1.0f,    0.0f,  1.0f,
+    { -1.0f,  -1.0f,    0.0f,  1.0f },
-     1.0f,  -1.0f,    1.0f,  1.0f,
+    {  1.0f,  -1.0f,    1.0f,  1.0f },
-    -1.0f,   1.0f,    0.0f,  0.0f,
+    { -1.0f,   1.0f,    0.0f,  0.0f },
-     1.0f,   1.0f,    1.0f,  0.0f,
+    {  1.0f,   1.0f,    1.0f,  0.0f },
 };
 ```

-Notice that this is just a 1D array of floats.
-Later we will tell the GPU pipeline about the layout of this data: each vertex has two floats for the position (x and y) and two floats for the texture coordinates (u and v).
+This is declaring an array of (anonymous) structs with the attributes we want for each vertex: two floats for the position (x and y) and two floats for the texture coordinates (u and v).
+We could have declared position as a `glm::vec2`, which is also two floats in memory.
+Later we will tell the GPU pipeline about the precise memory layout of this data.
+If you want to add more attributes, add more members to the struct.
 For now, let's copy this data to GPU memory.
 We will do that with `sg_make_buffer()`, which takes an `sg_buffer_desc` struct.
 The only field we need to fill is `.data`, which stores a pointer to our data and the number of bytes.
 Our `vertices` data was declared on the stack, so we can just give it `vertices` and `sizeof(vertices)`.
 Let's create one, zero-initialized, and then set its `.data` field.

 ```
 sg_buffer_desc buffer_desc{};